 Sample Press Release

-Here's a sample press release you can use or modify to help promote your school's participation in the South Dakota Children's Book Awards.
+Here is a sample press release you can use or modify to help promote your school's participation in the South Dakota Children's Book Awards:

 For Immediate Release

 Students at [Name of School] will help decide the winners of the three South Dakota Children's Book Awards.
 Children in grades PK-1st will read and vote for books nominated to win the Prairie Bud Award.
 Second and third graders will read books vying for the Prairie Bloom Award.
 The Prairie Pasque Award is chosen by 4th-5th graders.
 Nominations are compiled by a committee of South Dakota librarians and educators who read and review every book to determine its appropriateness for the annual awards.
 Books are selected for their quality and potential popularity with children.

 The reading of Prairie Award nominees officially begins in the fall with each new school year.
 Awards voting begins October 1 and concludes April 1.
 The student may cast a ballot for any book they have read or had read to them.
 PK-1st grade students may vote for any of the books they enjoyed reading and feel would be deserving of the Prairie Bud award.
 2nd-3rd grade students may vote for any of the books they enjoyed reading and feel would be deserving of the Prairie Bloom award.
 4th-5th grade students may vote for any of the books they have read by ranking them on a 3-point scale.
 Students can vote online at school, home or in the [Name of Local Public Library].
 The South Dakota State Library tallies all votes and each award is given to the book receiving the most votes from across the state.
 Winning titles are announced during National Library Week in April.